All Episodes

 Till then, those of us in the fill-in brigade are pleased and proud to be here.

-If you're just joining us, we've spent a couple hours doing some 2012 talk, a little year in reviews, some economic talk, some payroll tax uh showdown, a little this, little that.
+If you're just joining us, we've spent a couple hours doing some 2012 talk, a little year in review, some economic talk, some payroll tax showdown, a little this, little that.

-I got a few more things up my sleeve topically to add on here as we work our way toward the end of this Thursday.
+I got a few more things up must leave topically to add on here as we work our way toward the end of this Thursday.

 Mark Stein is in tomorrow and a bunch of folks next week.

-And and even if the kindness extends to telling me that you don't like me very much, or that you think I'm crazy about something.
+And even if the kindness extends to telling me that you don't like me very much or that you think I'm crazy about something, that's fine.

 Any talk show host will tell you, you know, agree or disagree, just listen to the show.

-And and Rush appreciates that too, because he wants the fill-in folks to not bleed the ratings too badly.
+And Rush appreciates that too because he wants the fill-in folks to not bleed their ratings too badly.

-It's been a uh a wonderful, wonderful year, and I know everybody else who you whom you'll be hearing from uh Brother Stein and others next week share my appreciation for you and for the entire EIB operation for letting us hang out when Rush is away.
+And I know everybody else whom you'll be hearing from, Brother Stein and others next week, share my appreciation for you and for the entire EIB operation for letting us hang out when Rush is away.

 We are in Riverside, California.